Have you been told that you ‘see too much’, ‘hear too much’, ‘think too much’, ‘feel too much’?

 - Taking on other people’s emotions; Becoming overly responsible for things that happen between you.

-- Feeling under-stimulated or over-stressed in relationships and friendships.
+- Feeling under-stimulated in relationships and friendshipsm feeling like you are always ‘out-growing’ people

 - Being drawn to the same type of partner/ relationship over and over, even when your needs are unmet.